DSchroer/authenticator/README.md

     add       Add a new secret
     help      Print this message or the help of the given subcommand(s) list      List all secrets
-    remove    Remove a secret
+    pin       Change the pin on the secret store remove    Remove a secret
     show      Show the value of a secret
 ```